What is Ambient Occlusion?

 Step 5

-Go to material self-illumination property turn it on and select ambient/reflective occlusion from the new material map browser and do remember to rename the material, In my case, I renamed it into ambient occlusion.
+Go to material self-illumination property turn it on and select ambient/reflective occlusion from the new material map browser do remember to rename the material, In my case, I renamed it into ambient occlusion.
 See my material editor…

 Step 6